abraunegg/onedrive/docs/USAGE.md

       Enable client activity to a separate log file --force
-      Force the deletion of data when a 'big delete' is detected --force-http-2
+      Force the deletion of data when a 'big delete' is detected --force-http-11
-      Force the use of HTTP/2 for all operations where applicable --force-sync
+      Force the use of HTTP 1.1 for all operations --force-sync
       Force a synchronization of a specific folder, only when using --single-directory and ignoring all non-default skip_dir and skip_file rules
   --get-O365-drive-id ARG